dbug13/docker-devlab/readme.md

 ## Overview

-This repo contains a set of base docker images intended to be used to build a devlopment environments off of.
+This repo contains a set of base docker images intended to be used to build devlopment environments off of.
-Each base image defines a user `devlab` that has their own default home directory under `/home/devlab/` and is setup to have sudo access without needing a password, this allows the `devlab` user to perform any needed tasks that would normaly require root access using the `sudo` command.
+Each base image defines a user `devlab` that has their own default home directory under `/home/devlab/` and is setup to have sudo access without needing a password, this allows the `devlab` user to perform any needed tasks that would normaly require root access by using the `sudo` command.

 ## Usage